 How we set grade boundaries

-Our awarding committees set grade boundaries after the exams have been marked.
-This is so we can see whether students found the papers easier or harder than expected.
+Our panels of teachers and assessment experts set grade boundaries after the exam papers have been marked.
+This is so we can take student performance into account.
 This process is called awarding.

 For more information, watch our video on Making the grade: a guide to awarding.